andycarlberg/TrelloExport/README.md

-# TrelloExporter
+# TrelloExport
-Node module to parse information from a Trello JSON export
+Node package to parse information from a Trello JSON export